 - Mix 2 teaspoons of olive oil with 1 teaspoon of rose hip oil.

-- Apply to acne prone skin and massage gently in circular motion.
+- Apply the mixture to acne prone skin and massage gently in circular motions.

-- Leave on for 5 minutes then rinse with warm water.
+- Leave it on for 5 minutes then rinse with warm water.

 6. Olive Oil and Garlic